 –A special savings program with 10% annual interest.
 Guaranteed interest of 10% sounds too good to be true, but the military’s Savings Deposit Program is the real deal.
 You can invest up to $10,000 in the SDP each time you are deployed, earning 10% annual interest, compounded quarterly, while you’re deployed and for up to three months after you return.
 For more information see the Savings Deposit Program.

 –Low-cost life insurance.
-Servicemembers Group Life Insurance costs just 7 cents per $1,000 of coverage per month – adding up to $336 a year for the maximum $400,000 benefit.
-Servicemembers can also get $100,000 in coverage for a spouse under 35 for as little as $60 per year (more for older spouses).
+Servicemembers Group Life Insurance costs about $300 a year for the maximum $400,000 benefit.
+Servicemembers can also get $100,000 in coverage for a spouse under 35 for less than $60 per year (more for older spouses).
 See the VA’s Life Insurance page for more information.

 –Mortgages with no down payment.
 Servicemembers and veterans who qualify for a VA loan can get a mortgage with no down payment and without having to pay private mortgage insurance.
 Compare rates with other types of mortgages, especially if you have a good credit score and can afford a down payment.
 Veterans with a disability rating, however, can get a break on fees.
 See benefits.va.gov/homeloans for more information.